Executive Director of Transportation Services: David Allen

 Sustainable Transportation: UMD Smart Commute

 UMD Smart Commute is a collection of programs that incentivizes the university community to make sustainable transportation choices.
 Through the Smart Commute trip planner, students can locate bike paths, carpool buddies and transit options.
 Smart Commute users who log their sustainable trips can earn reward points that are redeemable for prizes.
-To sign up for Smart Commute, visit go.umd.edu/smart-commute.
+To sign up for Smart Commute, visit the Smart Commute web platform.

 Transportation to New York, New Jersey, and BWI Airport

 DOTS provides transportation to and from New York and New Jersey for Thanksgiving, winter and spring breaks.
 Registration opens approximately one month before the scheduled trip date.
 Free shuttle service to and from Baltimore/Washington Thurgood Marshall International Airport (BWI) is available every two hours throughout the day for Thanksgiving, winter and spring breaks.
 This is a first-come, first-served service.

-For students who only need occasional access to a vehicle, Zipcar is an alternative to storing a car on campus.
-Zipcar is a membership-based carsharing network available on campus to UMD students.
-Members as young as 18 years can reserve any of the 24 Zipcars on and around campus for short trips to the store or day trips throughout the region.
-Membership includes the cost of gas and insurance.
-To learn more or become a member, visit http://www.transportation.umd.edu/smartcommute/carshare.html.
+For students who rarely need access to a vehicle, carsharing is a great alternative to storing a car on campus.
+With carshare services, members can reserve cars anytime for short trips to the grocery store or day trips throughout the region.
+To learn more about carsharing, visit our website.